idqdq/sdbgp/docs/DEPLOY with docker.md

 ## three

+edit the **REACT_APP_API_BASE_PATH** variable within the .env file.
+It should be the server name you are deploying the app on

-just run docker compose by typing
+and run docker compose by typing
 > \> docker-compose up

 and that's it